 Natural herbal cannabinoids are chemicals that occur in plants.
 Large concentrations can be obtained from cannabis plants.

 Depending on the source, as of 2017 scientists have identified at least 50-100 different cannabinoids that are produced by plants in the Cannabis genus.

 Natural endogenous cannabinoids are chemicals produced in the bodies of humans and some other animals.
 Their main function is to bind to cannabinoid receptors in the body of the organism they are produced in.

 Synthetic cannabinoids are chemicals that bind to cannabinoid receptors in the human body.
 They do not occur in nature and must be synthesized by chemists.

 There are some synthetic cannabinoids like jwh-018 that when ingested by humans produce effects similar to, although not exactly the same as, natural cannabis products like marijuana, hashish, hash oil.

 *** THC (Tetrahydrocannabinol) gets a person high.
 Cannabis with a larger percentage of THC will produce a stronger high.
 Without THC, cannabis products would produce very little, to no high at all.

 Besides potentially inducing feelings of euphoria and happiness, THC can cause people to feel anxious, nervous, or paranoid.
 THC may also cause sleepiness.

 When combined with THC, CBD tends to relax a person as well as decreasing feelings like anxiety, nervousness, paranoia.
-However, CBD does not induce sleep and may make a person feel more alert and awake.

 Cannabis products that have a high level of THC and low level of CBD will produce a very strong cerebral high.
 The mind may feel more anxious, excited, or energetic when compared to ingesting cannabis with larger levels of CBD.